Spencer5515/Tasks-App-v1/README.md

  Libraries / Technologies: React, react-native, JaveScript, AsyncStorage API

  ---
-Development status: This is Version 1.0 of a intended-for-android Task Manager application.
+Development status: This is Version 1.0 of an intended-for-android Task Manager application.
 Program is written using react-native and basic JS principles learned from freeCodeCamp, forums, and Youtube Tutorials.